Trusts for Married Couples

 Your Children’s Inheritance

-• Their inheritance can come either from your will or any credit shelter trust created, either after splitting of an A-B/ABC trust or created directly in your will.
+The primary source of your children’s inheritance after your death will come either from your will or any credit shelter trust created, either after splitting of an A-B/ABC trust or created directly in your will.

 • Since your children are usually your primary concern, you should fund the bypass trust first — especially when your spouse is a stepparent.